codepath/android_guides/Fragment-Navigation-Drawer.md

 Next, be sure to [download the drawer image assets](http://developer.android.com/downloads/design/Android_Navigation_Drawer_Icon_20130516.zip) necessary and add the images into each of your drawable folders.

-### Android Support v4 JAR file

-Verify that you have the latest support-v4.jar file.
-These JAR files do get updated between API versions.
-If you get NoClassDefErrors even though you've added the file, you may be missing the DrawerLayout class and other dependencies that were incorporated in API version 13.
-For best results, included the [latest support-v4.jar](https://yuku-android-util.googlecode.com/git/ActionBarSherlock4/libs/android-support-v4.jar) from the most recent API version.

 ### Setup Drawer Layout Files

 You also need to setup a view that will represent the individual drawer item in a layout file such as `res/layout/drawer_nav_item.xml`: